guguji666666/GJS-MDC-Tips/JIT VM access/README.md

                              "/subscriptions/<subscription id>"]
 }
 ```

-`Custom role` 2 to set restrcition on specified VM only, input `resource id` of the VM at the `AssignableScopes` section
+Create `Custom role` 2 to set restrcition so that user can only see specified VM only, type `resource id` of the VM at the `AssignableScopes` section
 ```json
 {
     "Name":  "See only <name of VM>",